Freedom on Fire: Ukraine's Fight for Freedom: Reception

 The film was generally praised by critics.
 Screen International critic Jonathan Romney described it as "a film that deserves to be widely seen, and as soon as possible".
 According to Los Angeles Times critic Robert Abele, the film is a "pulsating jumble of hearts and minds making do amid war and wreckage".
 According to TheWrap review, "the film is less a catalogue of horrors than a tribute to the people who look for strength despite those horrors; it continually finds moments of grace, humanity and even beauty that seem almost unfathomable in these circumstances."

 2023 version

-In February 2023, Evgeny Afineevsky and his Ukrainian team presented a newly edited and updated comprehensive version of the movie, outlining all 9 years of the war (2014 - 2023) and one full year of the full-scale invasion (February 2022 - February 2023).
-The new version had a lot new and never scene footage and new interviews.
-Despite the raging war in Ukraine, on February 22, 2023 Ukraine's Ministry of Culture and Information Policy and its minister Oleksandr Tkachenko, together with Ministry of Foreign Affairs of Ukraine and 1+1 Media hosted the world premiere of the newly created movie in the heart of the Ukraine's capital - Kyiv.
-Two days later, on February 24, 2023, Pope Francis together with the director Evgeny Afineevsky] hosted the European premiere of the new version of the film in Vatican City.
+In February 2023, Afineevsky and his Ukrainian team presented a newly edited and updated comprehensive version of the movie, outlining all nine years of the war (2014–2023) and one full year of the full-scale invasion (February 2022 – February 2023).
+The new version had a lot of new and unseen footage and new interviews.
+This new director's cut was executive produced by Robert Fyvolent.

+Despite the raging war in Ukraine, on February 22, 2023, Ukraine's Ministry of Culture and Information Policy and its minister Oleksandr Tkachenko, together with Ministry of Foreign Affairs of Ukraine and 1+1 Media, hosted the world premiere of the newly-created movie in the heart of the Ukraine's capital Kyiv.
+Two days later, on February 24, 2023, Pope Francis and Afineevsky hosted the European premiere of the new version of the film in Vatican City.